gvwilson/teachtogether.tech/_extras/bib.md

 **Hank2011**{:#Hank2011}: Brian Hanks, Sue Fitzgerald, Ren\'ee McCauley, Laurie Murphy, and Carol Zander: "Pair Programming in Education: a Literature Review". *Computer Science Education*, 21(2), Jun 2011, <https://doi.org/10.1080/08993408.2011.579808>. *Reports increased success rates and retention with pair programming, with some evidence that it is particularly beneficial for women, but finds that scheduling and partner compatibility can be problematic.*

-**Hann2009**{:#Hann2009}: Jo Erskine Hannay, Tore Dyb\aa, Erik Arisholm, and and Dag I. K. Sj\oberg: "The Effectiveness of Pair Programming: A Meta-analysis". *Information and Software Technology*, 51(7), Jul 2009, <https://doi.org/10.1016/j.infsof.2009.02.001>. *A comprehensive meta-analysis of research on pair programming.*
+**Hann2009**{:#Hann2009}: Jo Erskine Hannay, Tore Dyb\aa, Erik Arisholm, and Dag I. K. Sj\oberg: "The Effectiveness of Pair Programming: A Meta-analysis". *Information and Software Technology*, 51(7), Jul 2009, <https://doi.org/10.1016/j.infsof.2009.02.001>. *A comprehensive meta-analysis of research on pair programming.*

 **Hann2010**{:#Hann2010}: Jo Erskine Hannay, Erik Arisholm, Harald Engvik, and Dag I. K. Sj\oberg: "Effects of Personality on Pair Programming". *IEEE Transactions on Software Engineering*, 36(1), Jan 2010, <https://doi.org/10.1109/tse.2009.41>. *Reports weak correlation between the ``Big Five'' personality traits and performance in pair programming.*